cbueth/infomeasure/docs/guide/entropy/index.md

 ````

 The shannon formulation is generic and of which the Hartly would be a special case where all elements are eqi-probable.
-Thus, the Shannon entropy quantifies the average amount of information we expect to gain when observing specific outcomes or equivalentely the average decrease in uncertainty about the possible values of a RV.
+Thus, the Shannon entropy quantifies the average amount of information we expect to gain when observing specific outcomes or equivalently the average decrease in uncertainty about the possible values of a RV.
 Shannon’s motivation to use his mathematical formalism (entropy) was to determine whether or not the data stream can be encoded in such a way that even after it has been sent through the channel noisy enough to corrupt the data during the transmission,
 the original data stream can be reconstructed in an error-free way at the receiver end.
 The interested reader can read his paper {cite:p}`shannonMathematicalTheoryCommunication1948` for his findings but here we would like to state another way to understand the Shannon entropy formulation in terms of messages associated with the RV (source).
 It is the measure of amount of information in message expressed in binary digits needed to express the message using the most appropiate way to code to get the shortest sequence.